spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 http post --target "http://localhost:9000" --data "spring"
 ```

-In the `log` application's log file, you will now see:
+In the `log` application's log file, you can now see:

 ```
 log-sink : SPRING